 Learning Objective

-By the end of this guide, you'll know how to archive campaigns, understand what happens when campaigns are archived, and learn when to archive versus pause campaigns.
+By the end of this guide, you'll know how to archive campaigns, how to find archived campaigns using the Status filter, what happens when campaigns are archived, and how to unarchive them from either the campaign list or the campaign editor.

 Why This Matters